Anteris-Dev/autotask-client/.github/README.md

 - **PHP ^7.4** so it can take full advantage of type casting in PHP.
 - **Guzzle ^6.3** so it can make requests against the Autotask API.

+## Discord

+Join the [Anteris-Dev Discord](https://discord.gg/JmYNRbg) to keep up with other users of this package!

 # Table of Contents

 * [Getting Started](#getting-started)